NXT TakeOver: Orlando

-NXT TakeOver: Orlando was the 14th NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on April 1, 2017, at the Amway Center in Orlando, Florida as part of the WrestleMania 33 weekend festivities.
+NXT TakeOver: Orlando was a 2017 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 14th NXT TakeOver event and took place on Saturday, April 1, 2017, at the Amway Center in Orlando, Florida.
+It was held as part of the WrestleMania 33 weekend festivities and aired exclusively on the WWE Network.

 Five matches were contested at the event.
 In the main event, Bobby Roode defeated Shinsuke Nakamura to retain the NXT Championship.
 In other prominent matches, Asuka retained the NXT Women's Championship against Ember Moon and Authors of Pain (Akam and Rezar) retained the NXT Tag Team Championship against #DIY (Johnny Gargano and Tommaso Ciampa) and The Revival (Scott Dawson and Dash Wilder).
 All of the championships were given new belt designs.
 This was also the final NXT event for Shinsuke Nakamura, Tye Dillinger, and The Revival (Scott Dawson and Dash Wilder), who were called up to the main roster.
-This event is also notable for the debut of Aleister Black and the return of Drew Galloway (now under the name Drew McIntyre he previously used in WWE), who was sitting in the front rows, until ESPN confirmed that Galloway had re-signed with WWE and perform under the NXT brand.
+This event was also notable for the debut of Aleister Black and the return of Drew Galloway (who returned under his Drew McIntyre ring name which he used during his first tenure in WWE), who was sitting in the front row, with ESPN confirming that Galloway had re-signed with WWE and would perform on NXT.

 Production

 Background

-The event was held at the Amway Center in Orlando, Florida.
+The 14th NXT TakeOver event was held at the Amway Center in Orlando, Florida.

-NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-Announced on December 12, 2016, TakeOver: Orlando was scheduled as the 14th NXT TakeOver event and was held on April 1, 2017, as a support show for WrestleMania 33.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Announced on December 12, 2016, TakeOver: Orlando was scheduled as the 14th TakeOver event and was held on Saturday, April 1, 2017, as a support show for WrestleMania 33 for the main roster.
 It was held at the Amway Center and was named after the venue's city of Orlando, Florida.
-Tickets went on sale December 16 through Ticketmaster.
+Tickets went on sale on December 16, 2016, through Ticketmaster.

 Storylines

-The event comprised five matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised five matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.